-Increase community awareness and engagement in accomplishing our comprehensive goals:

-- Meet with members of the University's Office of Communications and Marketing regularly to implement marketing and outreach plan. - Promote our commitment to sustainability as a core value of our University.

-Make sustainability assessment a transparent process that promotes collaboration across campus, and informs institutional planning and development:

-- Complete the Association for the Advancement of Sustainability in Higher Education STARS program by spring 2020. - Utilize STARS and annual assessment process, as defined by the University Office of Institutional Assessment, as an opportunity to engage members of the President's Council on Sustainability and the entire campus community in assessing our work and developing action plans for continued progress. - Include findings and action plans from annual assessment in annual reports, website, and other forms of communications.

-Utilizing social media platforms to share information.
+![](page_25_Picture_26.jpeg) ![](page_25_Picture_27.jpeg) Increase community awareness and engagement in accomplishing our Meet with members of the University's Office of Communications and Marketing regularly to implement marketing and outreach plan.
+Promote our commitment to sustainability as a core value of our University.
+Make sustainability assessment a transparent process that promotes collaboration across campus, and informs institutional planning Complete the Association for the Advancement of Sustainability in Higher • Utilize STARS and annual assessment process, as defined by the University Office of Institutional Assessment, as an opportunity to engage members of the President's Council on Sustainability and the entire campus community in assessing our work and developing action plans for continued progress.
+Include findings and action plans from annual assessment in annual reports, ![](page_25_Picture_35.jpeg) ![](page_25_Picture_36.jpeg) University of Louisiana at Lafayette Utilizing social media platforms to share information.